indexmap-rs/indexmap/README.rst

 Performance
 -----------

-``OrderMap`` derives a couple of performance facts directly from how it is constructed, which is roughly:
+``IndexMap`` derives a couple of performance facts directly from how it is constructed, which is roughly:

   Two vectors, the first, sparse, with hashes and key-value indices, and the